 Even as an experienced grant writer, getting started with a new grant application can be overwhelming.
-In this post, we share how to we structured a kick-off meeting for a new project and grant pursuit with the Native Village of Tetlin (Alaska).
+In this post, we share how we structured a kick-off meeting for a new project and grant pursuit with the Native Village of Tetlin (Alaska).

 The entire process of reading the funding guidelines and preparing a kick-off agenda took us about 1.5 hours.

-Host Kick-Off Meeting
+How To Host Kick-Off Meeting

 We use Zoom video conferencing to host meetings.
 For this project, our team spread from Anchorage and Tok, Alaska, to Paraguay!
 Despite our geographic differences, we had a fun and productive meeting, and largely attribute that to having video for interacting with each other.